 There’s a lot of fuss around the internet about the significance of colour when it comes to influencing buyer’s behaviour.
 It’s commonly believed that green CTA buttons are more effective than red ones because green is usually perceived as ‘go’ and red as ‘stop’.
 Although there is some truth to this, a brand’s colour scheme definitely influences perception, but when it comes to conversion, colour doesn’t matter as much.
 What really matters is contrast and visibility.

 CTA copy is a vital element of conversion optimization.
 Companies often forget to pay attention to what their CTA headlines and buttons say.
 How many times have you seen a button at the bottom of a page that simply says “Submit”?
 While this may be appropriate in some circumstances, CTA buttons and headlines provide a massive opportunity to increase conversion through a great copy.

-CTA along with specific colour can be a game-changer.
-Studies prove that CTA buttons with orange, red and green colour are more likely to be clicked by the visitors.
+CTA along with specific colours can be a game-changer.
+Studies prove that CTA buttons with orange, red and green colours are more likely to be clicked by the visitors.

 2. Quick Page Load Time

 Today, more than ever, site speed is one of the most crucial determining factors in whether your UX is up to par or not.